-- An additional requirement with respect to the historical volatility calculation is a minimum of 14 trading days in a month.
+- only relate to options that were granted while the underlying security was traded, and exclude exercise records in case the grant date occurred prior to the company's IPO - We require a minimum of 14 trading days in a month.
 The reason is straightforward: Stocks with low trading volume underestimate the volatility measure.
 Therefore, we exclude exercise records in months that this criterion is violated. - To refrain from bias in the estimation, we exclude exercise records in case a single exercise record resulted in less than 50 shares. - A stock option with an exercise price of zero is parallel to restricted stock, since the option holder does not pay any amount upon exercise.
 Since we focus on ESOs, we exclude exercise records with exercise price lower than 0.1. - We exclude ESO exercise records that were 100 days before the contractual expiration date of the option.
 As presented on Section 2, the private pricing model results in endogenous early exercise decision.
 Employees that exercise their options close to expiration are not suitable candidates for examining early exercise patterns and therefore cause to bias in the nondiversification estimation.

-The final sample contains 33,294 employee-by-employee exercise records from 65 companies.
+The final sample contains 33,294 employee-by-employee exercise records from sixty five companies.
+83% of the final sample firms are traded in US markets, 9.2% in the Israeli market and 7.7% in European stock markets.
+20% of the sample firms' shares are traded in more than one exchange.
 The sample period of the stock option grants is between 1995 and 2009.
 The sample period of the exercise records is between 1998 and 2009.